fireice-uk/xmr-stak/README.md

 ## Features

 - support all common backends (CPU/x86, AMD-GPU and NVIDIA-GPU)
-- support all common OS (Linux, Windows and MacOS)
+- support all common OS (Linux, Windows and macOS)
 - supports algorithm cryptonight for Monero (XMR) and cryptonight-light (AEON)
 - easy to use
   - guided start (no need to edit a config file for the first start)